johntilelli/johntilelli.github.io/_posts/2016-06-17-npr-coverage-of-presidential-candidates.markdown

 date:   2016-05-24 00:34:00 -0700
 categories: blog update
 ---

+Using Python, call the NPR API, load the JSON output, and parse into a CSV file to load into Tableau.

 {% highlight python %}

 from urllib2 import urlopen
 from json import load, dumps
 import csv